jordufi/TFG-GAN/README.md

 # TFM-GAN
 Generative adversarial network for faking flower images.
-The document of this project can be found in https://oa.upm.es/71209/
+The document of this project, with more image generated flowers can be found in https://oa.upm.es/71209/